Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 What happens to my collateral after the bond expires?

-For bank guarantees, your cash collateral is released after the bond expires and any claims period passes, typically 3-6 months after project completion.
+For bank guarantees, your cash collateral is released after the bond expires and any claims period passes.
+However, banks may continue charging commission until the physical document is returned.
 For insurance bonds, there's minimal collateral to begin with, so there's little to release.
-However, the premium paid is not refunded.
+The premium paid is not refunded for either option.

 If a bond is called, the guarantor (insurer or bank) pays the project owner up to the bond amount.
-For bank guarantees, payment comes from your collateral, so you've already "paid" through the locked funds.
+For bank guarantees, payment comes from your collateral, and the bank may charge penalty interest while suspending your facilities.
 For insurance bonds, the insurer pays the claim, then pursues recovery from you and your personal guarantors.
-A bond call affects your ability to obtain future bonds and may result in legal action for recovery.
+A bond call affects your ability to obtain future bonds.

 Do I need a performance bond for every project?

-What's the difference between performance bond and bank guarantee wording?
+What's the difference between a performance bond and a bank guarantee?

 Contingent Conclusion